iotaledger/iota.js/documentation/docs/tutorials/value-transactions/02-prepare-the-dev-env.md

 can [download the tutorials codebase](https://github.com/iotaledger/iota.js/tree/feat/stardust/packages/iota/examples/shimmer-value-transaction-tutorial) to follow while you read the next sections.

-:::warning Working Directory
+:::warning Running Code Examples

-This tutorial use `add working directory here` as a working directory.
-If you are going to use another directory, you will need to update the code accordingly.
+If you plan on using the provided code example, please read the article [How To Run Code Examples](../../how_tos/run_how_tos.mdx).

 :::